 Dr. Riccardo Di Clemente is a Newton International Fellow of the Royal Society at University College London UCL at the Centre for Advance Spatial Analysis (CASA), Honorary Fellow at University of Exeter in the department of Computer Science and Short Term Consultant for the World Bank for the Unit of Urban Disaster Risk Management AFR 2.
+Moreover is External Advisor for QuestPair to bridge cutting edge reserach with companies R&D

 The aim of his project “Socio-economic segregation, mobility dynamics and places attractiveness” is to understand and quantify, using mobile phone data, the relationship between the features of human mobility and the social interactions which lead to the socio-economic structures observed in cities.